torvalds/linux/Documentation/gpu/automated_testing.rst

 CI/CD configuration file from .gitlab-ci.yml to
 drivers/gpu/drm/ci/gitlab-ci.yml.

+3. Request to be added to the drm/ci-ok group so that your user has the necessary privileges to run the CI on https://gitlab.freedesktop.org/drm/ci-ok

-3. Next time you push to this repository, you will see a CI pipeline being created (eg. https://gitlab.freedesktop.org/janedoe/linux/-/pipelines)
+4. Next time you push to this repository, you will see a CI pipeline being created (eg. https://gitlab.freedesktop.org/janedoe/linux/-/pipelines)

-4. The various jobs will be run and when the pipeline is finished, all jobs should be green unless a regression has been found.
+5. The various jobs will be run and when the pipeline is finished, all jobs should be green unless a regression has been found.